Historic Jefferson, Texas

 The city of Jefferson, in partnership with the Army Corps of Engineers, is restoring the natural wetlands along the banks of the Big Cypress Bayou to it’s natural state.
 By the end of 2013, visitors should be able to walk along these historic banks and enjoy the natural beauty that this old bayou has to offer.
 New boat ramps are being installed and an amphitheater is being built.

-Once again, the Big Cypress Bayou and Jefferson are destinations for people from all over the world.
+Once again, the Big Cypress Bayou and historic Jefferson, Texas are destinations for people from all over the world.